NBA Rumors: LiAngelo Ball Reportedly Headed To G League Bubble After Inking Deal

 Such a deal affords teams the option to retain a players’ G League rights.
 However, Ball’s signing with the league itself as opposed to being assigned to their affiliate squad indicates that the Pistons elected not to do so when waiving the 6-foot-5 wing.

-Although Detroit’s new affiliate squad — the Motor City Cruise — has opted out of participating in the bubble, Ball could have been loaned by the team to one of the affiliates that will be playing.
+Although Detroit’s new affiliate squad — the Motor City Cruise — has opted out of participating in the bubble, Ball could have been loaned by the team to one of the affiliates who will be playing.

-As relayed by CBS Sports, Charania reported late last month that the NBA’s developmental outfit will be playing a regular-season slate of 12 to 15 games on a bubble campus at Disney World in Orlando, Florida.
+As relayed by CBS Sports, Charania reported late last month that the NBA’s developmental outfit will be playing a regular-season slate of 12 to 15 games on a bubble campus at Walt Disney World in Orlando, Florida.
 The truncated campaign is expected to tip-off in February with postseason play scheduled to begin in early March.

 Ball has previous experience with the G League, having joined the Oklahoma City Blue as a practice player before signing a proper deal with the team in March of last year.
 However, he failed to take the court in an actual game before the remainder of the 2019-20 season was called off amid the COVID-19 pandemic.